JetBrains/kotlin-multiplatform-dev-docs/topics/compose-share-feature.md

 Web applications can use the Web Share API via JavaScript interop when supported by the browser and operating system.
 It usually requires HTTPS and a user gesture, such as a button click.

+Check for support before calling the API and provide a fallback, for example, copying the content to the clipboard:

 ```javascript
 if (navigator.share) {
     await navigator.share({